Asheville Workers’ Compensation Attorneys

 The Workers’ Compensation Act of 1929 was legislation enacted in North Carolina to provide rights and assistance for workers who became victims of accidents and injuries while working.
 Prior to 1929, proving your job was responsible for your injury involved a lengthy court battle, often with employers having teams of attorneys ready to fight the case.
 You can view the laws here.
-The workers compensation act allows workers to receive compensation for any accidental injury without a trial.
+The Workers’ Compensation Act allows workers to receive compensation for any accidental injury without a trial.
 The laws protect workers by requiring most employers to carry insurance that will cover accidental injuries.
-Business required to carry workers compensation insurance include:
+Businesses required to carry workers’ compensation insurance include:

-- All businesses with 3 or more employees.
+- All businesses with three or more employees

-- Anyone who employes 10 or more full time domestic workers
+- Anyone who employs 10 or more full-time domestic workers

 The legislation doesn’t guarantee that you will receive compensation.
 We’re ready to take your case.
 The laws are very complex and confusing for most people.
 We can help you assert your legal rights and protection under the law.
 We’ll make it easy to understand your rights and what you’re entitled to.

 Temporary total disability benefits, temporary partial disability benefits, permanent partial disability benefits, permanent and total disability benefits, workers’ compensation settlements and death benefits are governed by statutes specific to North Carolina, and every state is different.
 When a claim is denied, the process can get even more complicated.